masonmedia/vuepress-docs/docs/src/ui/components.md

 3. Placeholder images (unsplash etc) for slides
 4. Basic, functional `css` classes
 5. Basic, functional javascript
-6. All specific, extraneous javascript related to LMS, mobile detection, etc. being referenced outside of the component so it will still function
+6. All specific javascript related to LMS, mobile detection, etc. can be referenced along with, but outside of the component so it will still function